Could You Have Gallstones?

 - Taking digestive enzymes at the beginning of your meals may reduce symptoms

 - Take a good liver tonic twice daily; ensure it contains Saint Mary’s Thistle, B group vitamins, vitamin C, and sulphur bearing amino acids such as glycine and taurine

-- Supplement with the amino acids taurine and glutamine and the mineral selenium, which can help the bile quality and reduce inflammation in the liver and bile ducts
+- Supplement with the mineral selenium, which can help the bile quality and reduce inflammation in the liver and bile ducts

 - Sip one tablespoon of organic apple cider vinegar mixed in a small glass of water during your meals